muhfahmiamiq/Data-Visualization/README.md

 1. Make a graph that contains information on average monthly costs based on payment method!
 Then write down your interpretation of the graph.

 2. If the subscription period (tenure) is grouped as follows:
-● low: Users with tenure < 21 months
+   a. low: Users with tenure < 21 months
-● medium: Users with tenure 21 - 40 months
+   b. medium: Users with tenure 21 - 40 months
-● high: Users with tenure > 40 months.
+   c. high: Users with tenure > 40 months.
 Make a graph showing the number of customers based on this grouping!

-3. Do many senior citizens use telephone services?
+4. Do many senior citizens use telephone services?

-4. What is the distribution of total costs?
+5. What is the distribution of total costs?

 ## Intermediate Questions